mthebridge/aoc2024/README.md

-Wuick and dirty Python solutions for https://adventofcode.com/2024
+Quick and dirty Python solutions for https://adventofcode.com/2024